 HOW TO PLAY:

 Next, give each student one card and tell them that they are not allowed to show their card to anyone else.
-Then, tell students that they must find a partner who has the same card as them without showing their card.
+Then, tell students they must find a partner with the same card as them without showing their card.